Frequently Asked Questions

 - Reviewing the candidate webpage for a Facebook link,

-- Using Facebook search bar for the candidate name,
+- Using the Facebook search bar for the candidate name,

 - Entering candidate name in quotations, electoral division in quotations, and the word Facebook into the Google search engine.

-In most cases, we link to candidate election page.
+In most cases, we link to a candidate campaign Facebook ‘Page’.
 If no candidate page exists we link to the candidate name Facebook ‘Group’ or candidate ‘Person’ profile where:

 - In the case of a Facebook group: